clebov/Intro-to-java/README.md

 # Java/OOP
-all of these projects are directly from Java How to Program by Paul J. Deitel
+all of these projects are come directly from Java How to Program by Paul J. Deitel